flipperdevices/flipperzero-firmware/RoadMap.md

 - User documentation (work in progress)
 - FuriCore: replace CMSIS API, replace hard realtime timers, improve stability and performance (work in progress)
 - FuriHal: deep sleep mode, stable API, examples, documentation (work in progress)
-- Application improvments (there are a lot of things that we want to add and improve)
+- Application improvements (there are a lot of things that we want to add and improve)

 ## When it will happen and where I can see progress